 A veneer is used to repair teeth that are chipped, broken, or worn down.
 It can also be used to correct misaligned, uneven, and oddly shaped teeth.
 The dentist can also recommend dental veneers if you have gaps between the teeth.

-How Are the Veneers Fixed?
+How Are Veneers Applied?
+The Step-by-Step Process

 To get the shells, you usually have to go to a dental veneer’s clinic in 11361 two times, one for the consultation and the other for the process.